tvaneerd/isocpp/default_equal_is_great_default_less_is_less_so.md

 2. Please take some other path towards default ordering - one of the paths suggested above, or some other path, just not default generated `operator<()`.

 The rest of this paper discusses why separation of "less" and "representative order" is important, and why generating representative order some other way than `operator<()` would be worthwhile, but the main point of the paper has already been made: _we should not generate `operator<()` by default_.

+The rest of this paper is probably post-C++17 discussion.

 ### Other uses